No products in the cart.

 Considering the overall size of the original Sig MPX this is extremely noticeable.

-For a true PDW, it’s great but for plinking on the range it could have a longer length of pull and the brace portion could be less flimsy and not rotate 360 degrees.
+For a true PDW, but it could have a longer length of pull for plinking on the range, and the brace portion could be less flimsy and not rotate 360 degrees.

 The standard Sig MPX K has a removable handguard that you can replace with a longer one.
 The longer handguard fits over suppressors and will give you more reach on the gun.